 Social media may be used by Houston Community College administrative staff for business related purposes subject to the restrictions set forth in this policy.
 These restrictions are intended to ensure compliance with legal and regulatory restrictions and privacy and confidentiality agreements.
 Social media includes items such as blogs, podcasts, discussion forums, and social networks.

 The purpose of this policy is to provide Houston Community College employees with requirements for participation in social media, including HCChosted social media, and in nonHouston Community College social media in which the employee's Houston Community College affiliation is known, identified, or presumed.

 This policy applies to the Houston Community College System, including all six colleges: Central College, Coleman College for Health Sciences, Northeast College, Northwest College, Southeast College and Southwest College.

 Blog - short for "Web log," a site that allows an individual or group of individuals to share a running log of events and personal insights with online audiences.

-Electronic Media - noncomputing devices, e.g., floppy diskettes, flash memory drives, CDs, DVDs, tapes, hard disks, internal memory, and any other interchangeable, reusable, and/or portable electronic storage media (1) on which electronic information is stored, or (2) which are used to move data among computing systems/devices.
+Electronic Media - noncomputing devices, e.g., USBs, flash memory drives, CDs, DVDs, tapes, hard disks, internal memory, and any other interchangeable, reusable, and/or portable electronic storage media (1) on which electronic information is stored, or (2) which are used to move data among computing systems/devices.